History of HBT( The Establishment )

 Therefore, the group under the leadership of Tariq Ahmadzai pursued this goal by establishing the HBT charity and funding its primary beneficiaries with their own hard-earned money.

-As the cause moved ahead, many joined HBT by donating and supporting the goal of helping vulnerable children and orphans in Afghanistan.
+During history of HBT, As the cause moved ahead, many joined HBT by donating and supporting the goal of helping vulnerable children and orphans in Afghanistan.
 In addition, Tariq and other professionals on board of HBT continued to cover all overhead costs of this organization, allowing individual and institutional donor funds to directly support the needs of those in need of education and humanitarian support.

 HBT soon hired a team of experts and volunteers to continue this vision in Kabul and other provinces in Afghanistan.
 The group surveyed, identified, and selected proper beneficiaries and sponsored them to support their education.

 To this date, HBT has sponsored 60 kids and their 300 family members, allowing their kids to continue with their school for five and half years.
 HBT’s vision is to build 34 schools in 34 provinces of Afghanistan that not only provide them free education but support vulnerable children financially to continue their studies and become future leaders and uplift the entire population of the respected region.

 The vision will take these kids a long way by helping them graduate from school, pursue higher education, and become future leaders and beacons of their respective communities.